 If you dismiss an employee or you do not extend their contract, you have to compensate them for expected costs that help them find new employment.
-The payment can then be used for scholing or outplacement.
+This applies to permanent contracts as well as fixed term contracts.
+It also applies to on-call contracts.
+The payment can then be used for schooling or outplacement.
 This is called a transition payment.
-A transition payment is not obligatory in cases where severance payment has been agreed.
+Your employee is entitled to transition payment from the first day of employment.

 When do you pay a transition payment?